-Coven work requires time commitment.
-In addition to approximately 26 meetings

-    per year (2-4 hours each), Sphinx members attend an annual camping weekend

-    together and complete many “homework” lessons and assignments.
+- Coven work requires time commitment.
+In addition to approximately 26 meetings per year (2-4 hours each), Sphinx members attend an annual camping weekend together and complete many “homework” lessons and assignments.

-    - Sphinx does not require complete magical exclusivity, but we do ask that

-    during training students give priority to Sphinx work.
-Our traditional

-    information shall be kept oath-bound and our family business will remain our

-    business.
-For this reason, some members choose to keep their status within the

-    coven private at public pagan functions.
+- Sphinx does not require complete magical exclusivity, but we do ask that during training students give priority to Sphinx work.
+Our traditional information shall be kept oath-bound and our family business will remain our business.
+For this reason, some members choose to keep their status within the coven private at public pagan functions.

-    - Sphinx Clan includes three active covens in the Greater Cincinnati Area (two

-    in the west central and one east of the city), and a study circle in the
+- Sphinx Clan includes three active covens in the Greater Cincinnati Area (two in the west central and one east of the city), and a study circle in the northern Los Angeles, CA suburbs.
+Location, as well as personality fit, prior relationships and goals determine which coven(s) prospective members are offered dedication to.

-    northern Los Angeles suburbs.
-A new circle is starting in the Hamilton, OH area.

-    Location, as well as personality fit, prior relationships and goals determine

-    which coven(s) prospective members are offered dedication to.

 Some Recommended Reading

-    - To Ride a Silver Broomstick, To Stir a Magic Cauldron & To Light a Sacred

-    Flame by Silver RavenWolf These are very basic manuals and subject to some

-    controversy, but they do give a basic idea of the background flavor of our

-    Tradition.
-If you can’t stand Silver RavenWolf, you probably won’t find a good

-    fit in our clan.
-If you are her biggest fan, keep in mind that the books are not

-    our Tradition — they are written for solitary practice — and you may not find a
+- To Ride a Silver Broomstick, To Stir a Magic Cauldron & To Light a Sacred Flame by Silver RavenWolf These are very basic manuals and subject to some controversy, but they do give a basic idea of the background flavor of our Tradition.
+If you can’t stand Silver RavenWolf, you probably won’t find a good fit in our clan.
+If you are her biggest fan, keep in mind that the books are not our Tradition — they are written for solitary practice — and you may not find a fit either.

-    fit either.

-    - Wicca: A Year and a Day by Timothy Roderick Most Black Forest Clan initiates

-    had a couple of years of practice as a solitary under their cingulum before

-    beginning traditional training.
-Working through this marvelous book can help

-    with that practice.
-While there are some questionable informational areas (the

-    runes, some of the god/goddess correspondences), the exercises are sound and
+- Wicca: A Year and a Day by Timothy Roderick Most Black Forest Clan initiates had a couple of years of practice as a solitary under their cingulum before beginning traditional training.
+Working through this marvelous book can help with that practice.
+While there are some questionable informational areas (the runes, some of the god/goddess correspondences), the exercises are sound and practical.

-    practical.